nicolasbauw/rs-tzparse/README.md

-# TZfile data reader library
+# TZfile data parse library

 This library is using the TZfile reading library (https://github.com/nicolasbauw/rs-tzfile).
 This library's functions are used to retrieve time changes and characteristics for a given TZ.